cerbero90/lazy-json-pages/README.md

 }
 ```

 the path to the paginated items would be `data.results`.
+All nested JSON keys can be defined with dot-notation, including the keys to set in the configuration.

 APIs are all different so Lazy JSON Pages allows us to define tailored configurations for each of them.
 The configuration can be set with the following variants: